 Pakistan was split into two separate parts almost a thousand miles apart.
-East I'ak stan comprised of most of Bengal and the Sylhet which voted in a referendum to join Pakistan.
-We't Pakistan comprised of west Punjab, Sindh, Baluchistan and the NWFP.
+East Pakistan comprised of most of Bengal and the Sylhet which voted in a referendum to join Pakistan.
+West Pakistan comprised of west Punjab, Sindh, Baluchistan and the NWFP.
 The princely states of Dir, Swat, Chitral, Amb, Hunza, Gilgit and Bahawalpur also joined Pakistan.
 These two wings of Pakistan were separated by about a 1000 miles of land that belonged to India.
 There was nothing common between these two wings except religion.